 - Melt chocolate using the double-boiler method.
 Bring a small pot of water to a boil.
 Turn the flame off, and place the bowl of chocolate over the pot.
 Allow the chocolate to melt by the steam rising to the bottom of the bowl.
 Use a candy thermometer to monitor the temperature; however, be sure to stick it in the chocolate without touching the bowl, which can give a false reading.
 Once the temperature reaches between 110°F, quickly remove it from the heat source.

-- When the chocolate has reached 83°F, use a hair blow dryer to heat the sides of the bowl in five- to 10-second increments until the temperature reads between 87°F. This is the proper range for tempered chocolate.
+- When the chocolate has reached 83°F, use a hair blow-dryer to heat the sides of the bowl in 5- to 10-second increments until the temperature reads between 87°F. This is the proper range for tempered chocolate.

 - Check the temper by dipping a spoon in the chocolate and letting it sit out for around five minutes.
 It should dry and look shiny and hard.
 If it passes the tempering test, then start dipping your caramels, cookies, or fruit.
 Keep monitoring the temperature, and if the chocolate cools, use the hair dryer to zap the chocolate for a few seconds to bring it back to the right temperature.
 If it looks oily on top, has streaks, or develops a bloom (the fats rise to the surface, giving the chocolate a chalky, white appearance, as pictured on the right), then the chocolate is not tempered, and you will need to let it set before you can try to temper it again.

 If things don't go right the first time, don't get discouraged.
-Remember to breathe and read the instructions several times before you attempt it.
-Just remember: once you do have the process down, you'll never want to just melt your chocolate ever again!
+Remember to breathe, and read the instructions several times before you attempt it.
+Once you do have the process down, you'll never want to just melt your chocolate again!